phillipj/liggeran/README.md

 liggeran
 ========

-How are you doing compared to your co-workers?
 Most companies practice a silent _no transparency_ rule when it comes to wages.
 This only benefits the company and is not in the interest of the workers.
 That's what _liggeran_ want's to solve, by making it more transparent.

 Add your email, years of work experience and current salary.
 Then compare with others from the same company.